-ITU-T Recommendation E.212 was developed to define a unique international identification plan for public fixed and mobile networks providing users with access to public telecommunication services.
-The Recommendation describes a unique and unambiguous identification plan for subscriptions and the format of the International Mobile Subscription Identity (IMSI).
+ITU-T Recommendation E.212 defines a unique international identification plan for public fixed and mobile networks providing users with access to public telecommunication services.
+The Recommendation describes an identification plan for subscriptions and the format of the International Mobile Subscription Identity (IMSI).
 It also sets out the principles, criteria and procedures for the assignment and reclamation of E.212 Mobile Country Codes (MCC) and their respective Mobile Network Codes (MNCs).
+ITU-T Recommendation E.212 also comprises various Annexes, Appendices as well as Amendments, in particular, Annex B of E.212 covers principles for the assignment of MNCs within geographic MCCs and Annex A covers MNCs under shared MCC 901.
+Amendment 1 (07/2018) of E.212, Appendix III defines shared MCC 999 for internal use within a private network.

-Initially, the assignment of MNCs under geographic MCCs (“geographic MNCs”) was limited to public networks offering public telecommunications services as they were regarded as the only stakeholders in the value chain with a justifiable need for MNCs to facilitate authentication, roaming, billing and routing of their customers.
-As a result of this legacy view on the assignment of geographic MNCs, some CEPT member countries currently assign geographic MNCs according to strict criteria, whereby the applicant must either operate its own Radio Access Network (RAN) on radio frequencies that are suitable for the different generations of mobile technologies, or have its own infrastructure (Home Local Register (HLR) and other network elements) and a contractual agreement that allows access to a RAN operated by an Mobile Network Operator (MNO).
-A revised ITU-T Recommendation E.212 was approved on 23 September 2016 which introduces flexibility regarding the assignment of MNCs to entities other than public networks offering public telecommunications services.
+Initially, the assignment of MNCs under geographic MCCs was limited to public networks offering public mobile telecommunications services as they were regarded as the only stakeholders in the value chain with a justifiable need for MNCs to facilitate authentication, roaming, billing and routing of their customers.
+As a result of this legacy view on the assignment of geographic MNCs, some CEPT administrations currently assign geographic MNCs according to strict criteria, whereby the applicant must either operate its own Radio Access Network (RAN) on radio frequencies that are suitable for the different generations of mobile technologies, or have its own infrastructure (Home Location Register (HLR) and other network elements) and a contractual agreement that allows access to a RAN operated by an Mobile Network Operator (MNO).
+The latest ITU-T Recommendation E.212 (09/2016) introduces flexibility regarding the assignment of MNCs to entities other than public networks offering public telecommunications services.
 Such assignments are to be made according to procedures and criteria established by the national numbering plan administrator.

-As business models have evolved as demonstrated in ECC Report 212 “Evolution in the Use of E.212 Mobile Network Codes”, there is an increasing demand for MNCs from entities other than public networks offering public telecommunications services.
+As business models have evolved as demonstrated in ECC Report 212 “Evolution in the Use of E.212 Mobile Network Codes” and ECC Report 337 “Public numbering resources for mobile non-public networks”, there is an increasing demand for MNCs from entities other than public networks offering public telecommunications services.
 Informational Annex 1 contains a non-exhaustive list of potential applicants for geographic MNCs.
 One of the reasons for assigning an MNC to these entities is that it can create flexibility and less disruption if a change to the underlying network operator is required as there is no need to change the SIM profile for connected devices.

-One of the conclusions of ECC Report 212 stated that:

-CEPT countries should review the assignment criteria for E.212 Mobile Network Codes (MNCs) and consider introducing more flexibility regarding the assignment of MNCs for:

-Traditional market players such as Mobile Virtual Network Operator (MVNOs), Mobile Virtual Network Enabler (MVNEs) and Resellers;

-Emerging business models such as M2M service providers and SMS Service Providers.’

-The purpose of this Recommendation is to harmonise the management and assignment principles for geographic MNCs to provide regulatory certainty for entities providing services for which there exists a justifiable requirement for the assignment of a geographic MNC.
-A harmonised approach is also needed to minimise the risk of regulatory shopping.
+The purpose of this Recommendation is to harmonise the management and assignment principles for MNCs to ensure regulatory certainty for entities providing services for which there exists a justifiable requirement for the assignment of these resources.
+In particular a harmonised approach is also needed to minimise the risk of regulatory shopping for geographic MNCs.
 Regulatory shopping is one issue that can arise where prospective applicants for numbering resources choose the regulator and regulatory regime which suits them best.
 If management and assignment principles diverge in the different countries prospective applicants may seek resources in the countries with a more flexible regulatory regime.
+While the management and assignment principles for MNCs under the shared MCC 90x series are a matter for the ITU Telecommunications Standardisation Bureau (TSB) and are outside of the scope of this Recommendation, the usage of these resources may be subject to national legislation/rules or guidelines.

-This Recommendation is cognisant that appropriate solutions for facilitating demand for geographic MNCs can be found so that competition and service innovation can continue to be facilitated while avoiding exhaustion of MNCs.
+This Recommendation is cognisant that appropriate solutions for managing demand for geographic MNCs can be found so that competition and service innovation can continue to be facilitated while avoiding exhaustion of MNCs.